 How Green are We?

-- We have replaced all the lighting in our factory, changing fluorescent strip lighting for modern high frequency tubes.
-We are now using approximately 40% less electricity to produce roughly the same volume of stamps.
+We have replaced all the lighting in our factory, changing fluorescent strip lighting for modern high frequency tubes.
+We now use approximately 40% less electricity to produce roughly the same volume of stamps.

-- Our stamps are made of polymer, not natural rubber.
-Compared to natural rubber, our process uses around 95% less electricity to manfacture your stamps and produces about 67% less waste material.
-There are no noxious fumes produced in our process, unlike natural rubber.
+Our stamps are made of polymer, not natural rubber.
+Compared to natural rubber, our process uses around 95% less electricity to manufacture your stamps and produces about 67% less waste material.
+There are no noxious fumes produced in our process, unlike with natural rubber.

-- We have removed the propane gas heating from our factory.
-Winter heating to the bulk of our premises is now supplied by a wood burning stove.
+We have removed the propane gas heating from our factory and our winter heating is now supplied by a wood burning stove.
 To feed this in the future, we have planted 500 ash trees on part of our land.
-We should be self-sufficient by approx 2025.
+We should be self-sufficient by 2025.
 It's a while off, but we have at least set the clock ticking and we have access to sufficient firewood at present.

 The directors' main vehicles are a pair of old (1986 & 1997) Land Rover Defenders, running exclusively on biodiesel, which is made from chip fat from local seaside restaurants.